 Six o’clock closing was introduced for pubs in South Australia in 1915.
 The following year, Tasmania, New South Wales and Victoria followed suit.
 The temperance movement was successful in getting new laws passed that required pubs to close at six o’clock, arguing that a “well-ordered, self-disciplined and morally upright home front was a precondition for the successful prosecution of the war.”
 The result was a change in architecture that let publicans hose out tiled pubs after closing time.

 In 1915, with the beginning of World War II, the temperance movement became more fervent than ever.
 As part of the ‘war effort’, Australians were urged to be patriotic, thrifty and morally upright.
 Organisations like the Central Methodist Mission and the Women’s Christian Temperance Union (WCTU) had been campaigning against alcohol for decades.
 With Australia at war, they saw their opportunity.
 They argued that Australians needed to ‘throw off superfluous drink and get down to the solid fighting habits of the soldier here and now’.

 And they succeeded.
-In 1915 South Australia introduced a six o’clock closing time for public houses, followed in 1916 by Tasmania, New South Wales and Victoria.
-Queensland later adopted a more moderate early closing hour of 8pm while the sensible Western Australians settled on 9pm.
+In 1915, after a referendum, South Australia introduced a six o’clock closing time for public houses.
+Referendums in Tasmania and New South Wales yielded the same result in 1916, while the Victorian parliament simply enacted a law “temporarily” instituting 6 o’clock closing during the war.
+In 1919, further legislation made the temporary early closing time permanent.
+Queensland had meanwhile adopted a more moderate early closing hour of 8pm while the sensible Western Australians settled on 9pm.

 The temperance activists weren’t satisfied.
 They pushed for total prohibition.
 As one newspaper reported, there were strong opinions on both sides: